The Marriage of Figaro: Act 2

 A handsome room with an alcove, a dressing room on the left, a door in the background (leading to the servants' quarters) and a window at the side.

 The countess laments her husband's infidelity (aria: "Porgi, amor, qualche ristoro" – "Grant, love, some comfort").
 Susanna comes in to prepare the countess for the day.
 She responds to the countess's questions by telling her that the count is not trying to seduce her; he is merely offering her a monetary contract in return for her affection.
 Figaro enters and explains his plan to distract the count with anonymous letters warning him of adulterers.
 He has already sent one to the count (via Basilio) indicating that the countess has a rendezvous of her own that evening.
 They hope that the count will be too busy looking for imaginary adulterers to interfere with Figaro and Susanna's wedding.
 Figaro additionally advises the countess to keep Cherubino around.
 She should dress him up as a girl and lure the count into an illicit rendezvous where he can be caught and embarrassed.
 Figaro leaves.

 Cherubino arrives, sent in by Figaro.
 Susanna urges him to sing the song he wrote for the countess (aria: "Voi che sapete che cosa è amor" – "You ladies who know what love is, is it what I'm suffering from?").
-After the song, the countess, seeing Cherubino's military commission, notices that the count was in such a hurry that he forgot to seal it with his signet ring (thus omitting to make it an official document).
+After the song, the countess, seeing Cherubino's military commission, notices that the count was in such a hurry that he forgot to seal it with his signet ring (thus omitting that which would make it an official document).

 Susanna and the countess then begin with their plan.
 Susanna takes off Cherubino's cloak, and she begins to comb his hair and teach him to behave and walk like a woman (aria of Susanna: "Venite, inginocchiatevi" – "Come, kneel down before me").
 Then she leaves the room through a door at the back to get the dress for Cherubino, taking his cloak with her.